Frequently Asked Questions

 Student safety is our number one concern.
-We maintain a 5:1 student to adult ratio to ensure each child is directly supervised.
 Even though we allow students much freedom to explore, children are never out of sight.
 In addition, we teach basic safety skills to students so they know how far they may go from an adult, how high they may climb, and what to do if they need help.
 Our staff members are certified in first-aid and CPR skills, and always have access to a phone in case of an emergency.
 Click here to read more about risks associated with an outdoor classroom.

 My child has allergies /health /medical condition or disability.
 Can s/he participate?